 On the page for Risks on business. etc. of the Yuka Shoken Hokokusho, in addition to the following items, economic risks such as loss of business opportunities are described.

-Risk Items | Status of Action |
+| Risk Items | Status of Action |

-Information security (cyberattacks, confidential data leakage & personal information leakage) | To reinforce measures against cyberattacks, installation of sensors to monitor the behavior of PCs, servers and development of a global scale security surveillance centers have been completed. |
+| Information security (cyberattacks, confidential data leakage & personal information leakage) | Reinforcing measures against cyberattacks, installation of sensors to monitor the behavior of PCs, servers and development of a global scale security surveillance centers have been completed. |

-Climate change risks | Low-carbon investments are made by reducing CO2 emissions in the product lifecycle, developing manufacturing methods with low environmental impact and the internal carbon pricing scheme. |
+| Climate change risks | Low-carbon investments are made by reducing CO2 emissions in the product life cycle, developing manufacturing methods with low environmental impact and the internal carbon pricing scheme. |

-Reinforcement of chemical substances management | Strict regulation requirements are likely to lead to prohibition of the use of existing raw materials.
-We recognize that PFAS control is a priority issue and plan to minimize the impact by developing substitute or alternative materials. |
+| Reinforcement of chemical substances management | Strict regulation requirements are likely to lead to prohibition of the use of existing raw materials.
+We recognize the PFAS control risks and plan to minimize the impact by developing substitute or alternative materials. |

-Corruption and bribery | Due to the strict restrictions and the government approval required in the healthcare business, corruption poses a high risk.
-Preventive measures will be strengthened, chiefly through employee education and monitoring middlemen through outside vendors. |
+| Corruption and bribery | Due to the strict restrictions and the government approval required in the healthcare business, corruption poses a high risk.
+Preventive measures are being strengthened, chiefly through employee education and monitoring middlemen through outside vendors. |

-Pandemic and infectious diseases | To reduce the impact of infectious diseases spreading through the business, each organization has developed its own BCP for comprehensive prevention of infection within the organization. |
+| Pandemic and infectious diseases | To reduce the impact of infectious diseases spreading through the business, each organization has developed its own BCP for comprehensive prevention of infection within the organization. |

-Fraud by executive officers or employees | Fraud is prevented through the development and appropriate implementation of internal control.
+| Fraud by executive officers or employees | Fraud is prevented through the development and appropriate implementation of internal control.
 Monitoring is also carried out for early detection and prevention. |

 Since 1997, the Fujifilm Group has been committed to the establishment and enhancement of compliance and risk management frameworks at each group company.
 After introducing a holding company system in 2006, we have been actively implementing initiatives for both domestic and overseas sites at the entire group level.